-Berry Grass is originally from Kansas City, got their MFA in Tuscaloosa, and now lives & teaches writing in Philadelphia.
+Berry Grass is originally from rural Missouri, got their MFA in Tuscaloosa, and now lives & teaches writing in Philadelphia.
+They are the author of Hall of Waters (forthcoming in 2019 from The Operating System).
+Their essays and poems appear in DIAGRAM, The Normal School, Barrelhouse, BOAAT, Phoebe, Bedfellows, The Wanderer, and Sonora Review, among other publications.
 Their chapbook, Collector's Item, was published in 2014 by Corgi Snorkel Press.
-Their essays appear in DIAGRAM, The Normal School, Barrelhouse, BOAAT, Bedfellows, The Wanderer, and Sonora Review, among other publications.
 They host Tragic: the Gathering -- an occasional transgender literature reading series in Philadelphia.
 When they aren't reading submissions as Nonfiction Editor of Sundog Lit, they're embodying what happens when a Virgo watches too much professional wrestling.

 Work & Practice